A version of this article was originally published by CFA Institute for Enterprising Investor.

 Do all potential investors understand what this means and how it can impact return presentations and comparisons?

-As one leading private equity professional recently said, a form of this return engineering “could potentially lift [the returns I’ve been mentioning] by 3% or more” — again — beyond returns that might already be high compared with the actual cash-on-cash returns that investors may have received.
+As one leading private equity professional recently said, a form of this return engineering “could potentially lift [the returns I’ve been mentioning] by 3% or more.” beyond returns that might already be high compared with the actual cash-on-cash returns that investors receive.

 Access can be great, and to be clear, as far as I know, nothing is technically wrong or non-compliant in the way the private equity returns I’ve mentioned can be presented to “accredited” or “sophisticated” investors.

 As Howard Marks, CFA, noted some time ago, there is no easy way to evaluate private investment (PE, venture capital, etc.) returns and so:

-As I wrote in my first piece for Enterprising Investor, “I believe it [would] be a positive for investors and for Wall Street, which many studies show has a big image and confidence problem, especially among younger generations who are the industry’s future.”
+As I wrote in my first piece for the CFA Institute, “I believe it [would] be a positive for investors and for Wall Street, which many studies show has a big image and confidence problem, especially among younger generations who are the industry’s future.”

 Until then, maybe access should be accompanied by clear warning labels stating something like the following: